staalmannen/APExp/README.md

 - APE sed has been replaced by a port of GNU sed (version 4.2.1)
 - APE grep has been replaced by pcre2grep (version 10.432024-02-16 )
 - system awk has been replaced by GNU awk (version 5.3.0) as ape/awk
+- GNU m4 (version 1.4.19) has been added
+- GNU gettext utilities (version 0.22.5) have been added
+- GNU iconv utility (version 1.17) has been added
 - system yacc has been replaced by byacc (version 20240109) as ape/yacc
 - system lex has been replaced by flex (version 2.6.4) as ape/lex
-- the utilities "cut", "ls", "true", "tsort", "xargs" and "yes" have been built from suckless sbase under ape
+- the utilities like "cut", "ls", "true", "tsort", "xargs" and "yes" et al. have been built from suckless sbase under ape
 - steve's mkmk (/n/sources/contrib) imported to APExp

 - copied "head", "which", and "printenv" rc scripts from steve (/n/sources/contrib)

-Many of these are old ports and will hopefully be replaced by more up-to-date ports soon.

 ***Transpilers***